Updated July 1, 2022

 I am HIV+.
 Is it safe for me to take the COVID-19 vaccine?

-People with stable HIV were included in the studies for the COVID vaccines, though safety data about this group by itself are not available yet.
+People with stable HIV were included in the studies for the COVID vaccines, and the vaccine was found to be safe and effective in this population.

-If you have HIV, you may choose to get vaccinated if you have not had a severe or immediate allergic reaction to any of the vaccine ingredients.
+If you are HIV+, you are encouraged to get vaccinated as long as you have not had a severe or immediate allergic reaction to any of the vaccine ingredients and do not have COVID-19 infection at the time of vaccination.

-If you have a weakened immune system, you should also know that it is possible you may have a reduced immune response to the vaccine.
+If you have a weakened immune system such as with a lowered CD4 count, you should also know that it is possible you may have a reduced immune response to the vaccine.

 If you have questions or concerns, talk to your doctor or clinic.
 If you decide to get vaccinated, it is important to continue to take everyday preventive actions to protect yourself against COVID-19.